seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 velvet.
 Thou art the list.

 **First Gentleman**
-And thou the velvet: thou art good velvet; thou’rt
+And thou the velvet: thou art good velvet; thou'rt
 a three-piled piece, I warrant thee: I had as lief
 be a list of an English kersey as be piled, as thou
 art piled, for a French velvet.
 Do I speak